bartaxyz/xyz-icon-set/README.md

 Browser all icons at [XYZ Icon Set Website](https://ondrejbarta.xyz/xyz-icon-set).

 It is recommended to use implementation packages for use with [Vue](https://github.com/bartaxyz/xyz-icon-set-vue) and [React](https://github.com/bartaxyz/xyz-icon-set-react).
-Alternatively check out project [wiki](https://github.com/bartaxyz/xyz-icon-set/wiki) for usage with vanilla JS.
+Alternatively check out vanilla JS usage below.

 ## Usage